gchq/gaffer-docker/README.md

 * gchq/gaffer:2.1.2-accumulo-2.0.1

 We maintain mutable versions of latest, as well as the major, minor and bugfix versions of Gaffer.
 For reproducibility make sure to use the full version in your build metadata.
-For the `gaffer` image, we also create a tag including the accumulo version, this allows for compatibility with Accumulo 1.9.3 in our tests.
+For `gaffer`/`gaffer-rest` images, we also create a tag including the accumulo version, this allows for compatibility with Accumulo 1.9.3 in our tests.
 The `-accumulo-1.9.3` tagged images are not published but can be build locally if required.